9 Visualize with ggplot2

 ).

-When first encountering ggplot2, it makes sense to familiarize ourselves with basic geom functions that create basic types of visualizations.
+Thus, when first encountering ggplot2, it makes sense to familiarize ourselves with some basic geom functions that create key types of visualizations.

 Just like other R functions, geoms require specific input arguments to work.